Protea: Client Profiling within Federated Systems using Flower: System Execution in Flower

 \subsection{Resource-aware Scheduling}

-Flower proposes the concept of virtual clients that are scheduled by the Virtual Client Engine (VCE) over scalable HPC nodes.
-The VCE is a key module inside the Flower framework enabling running large scale FL workloads with minimal overhead in a scalable manner.
+Flower proposes the concept of virtual clients that are scheduled by the Virtual Client Engine (VCE) over scalable High Performance Computing (HPC) nodes.
+The VCE is a key module inside the Flower framework enabling running large-scale FL workloads with minimal overhead in a scalable manner.
 Virtual clients in simulation can also offer a coherent interface with real edge clients to allow for a seamless transition between simulation and deployment.

-The Virtual Client Engine uses Ray under the hood to provide an accessible but powerful mechanism to run FL workloads in a resource-aware fashion.
+The Virtual Client Engine uses Ray~\cite{ray} under the hood to provide an accessible but powerful mechanism to run FL workloads in a resource-aware fashion.
 At a glance, the Virtual Client Engine operates as follows (shown in Figure~\ref{fig:vce}): (1) first, a user-defined configuration file (e.g. a YAML file) specifying, among other parameters, the resources a client will need (e.g. 2 CPUs and 3.5GB of VRAM) is passed to the server; (2) each client asked to participate in the round will be assigned the resources indicated in the configuration file; (3) Ray will schedule the clients in the round in a FIFO fashion with as many clients running concurrently as the available system resources can hold; (4) once a client has finished training, the resources get freed and another client in the round will be spawned.
 Stages (3) and (4) are repeated until all clients in the round have participated.

 Notably, the resource-aware scheduling mechanism implemented with Ray in Flower requires the user to supply resources for clients.
 It is not taking into consideration the prospective memory use of a client's workload.
 Also, asking the user to supply the right client resources would be a complicated process as well.